Jayvardhan-Trivedi-git-01/kvasir-main/aj/tutorials/networking/tut-2/README.md

 There should be two class files in the same directory on the successful compilation.

-Now, run TCPClient class by typing : java TCPServer 8989
+Now, run TCPServer class by typing : java TCPServer 8989

 Type : java TCPClient localhost 8989   (Repeat this step for creating multiple clients)